a-nikolaev/study-in-scarlet/README.md

 **Study in Scarlet** is a simple Unix-friendly toolkit for plagiarism detection.

-The fundamental idea is to use lexers from a code highlighter [Rouge](https://github.com/rouge-ruby/rouge) to convert each source code file into a sequence of tokens (while removing variable names, comments, and superfluous punctuation):
+The program is based on the idea is to use lexers from the code highlighter [Rouge](https://github.com/rouge-ruby/rouge) to convert each source code file into a sequence of tokens (while removing variable names, comments, and superfluous punctuation):